Vyral/base-template/_posts/2018-07-27-a-strategy-to-ensure-your-clients-success-in-a-bidding-war.md

 {% include pullquote.html %}

 Suppose a home is listed for $179,000 and you offer $182,000.
-If there’s a lot of competition and you suspect you might have to offer up to $187,000 to win, you can set up an escalation clause to automatically surpass a competing offer by, say, $1,000 up until that mark is reached.
+If there’s a lot of competition and you suspect you might have to offer up to $187,000 to win, you can set up an escalation clause to automatically surpass a competing offer by, for example, $1,000 up until that mark is reached.

 **You do need to make sure that the listing agent understands how these clauses work**, however.
 We’ve had some suggest that it was illegal, when they’re not.